creativetechnologylab/generative-ai-workshop/slides/slides.md

 - **Discriminator** - Is given a mix of fake images and real ones, and attempts to spot the fakes.

 ---
-# How a GAN Lears

-The Generator "wins" a round of the game if it fools the Discriminator while the Discriminator "wins" a round of the game if it spots the fakes.

-The loser then goes away and tries to improve their strategy.
-This takes place for several turns.

----
 # How a GAN Learns

 ![](../pictures/gans-metaphor.png)